dbuscombe-usgs/doodle_labeller/README.md

 * label: an annotation made on an image attributed to a class (either manually or automatically - in this program, annotations are manual)
 * label image: an image where each pixel has been labeled with a class (either manually or automatically - in this program, the label image is generated automatically using a machine learning algorithm called a CRF)
 * binary label image: a label image of 2 classes (the class of interest and everything else)

+## Updates since last version (twelfty)

+1. CRF inference is now faster and hopefully more robust
+2. better use of memory
+3. smaller output file sizes
+4. masking is now specified by type/name rather than filename, allowing for merging of multiple sets of image labels that conform to a common pattern
+5. labeling still happens in chunks, but inference uses merged chunks for smaller imagery (<8000 px in all dimensions)
+6. `doodler.py` now automatically computes the optimal CRF hyperparameters for each image chunk.
+I have done a lot of research into the sensitivity of results to input hyperparameters.
+The variation can be massive; therefore I have hard-coded some values in, implemented formulas for others, and allow the program to attempt to search for the remaining hyperparameters values.
+Seems to work ok in tests but please report
+7. the optimization of the hyperparameters happens on subsampled imagery (unless any image chunk dimension is less than 2000 pixels), which is faster and less memory intensive and still results in sensible outputs
+8. periods (other than to specify the file extension) are now allowed in input image file names
+9. `merge.py` will only use chunks if any image dimension is less than 2000 pixels
+10. `merge.py` now makes a semi-transparent overlay figure (like `doodler.py` does)

 ## How to use